apis3445/Playwright/README.md

 [Accessibility](./tests/Accessibility): Tool for accessibility testing with axe-deque.
 Dashboard, videos with accessibility bugs and copy bugs (POC).

-[AI with ZeroStep](./tests/AI-ZeroStep): ZeroStep allows you to create your test with plain text: Fill out the form with realistic values.
+[AI](./tests/AI): ZeroStep allows you to create your test with plain text: Fill out the form with realistic values.

 [API](./tests/Api): Test to select a random item from an e-commerce and generate pre-conditions or post-conditions with API.
+Includes fakerJS to generate random data for your tests.

-[Basic](./tests/Basic): Basic login test to show the Page object model, test steps and assertions.
+[Basic](./tests/Basic): Basic login test to show the Page object model, test steps descriptions, reuse authenticated state by different users with global setup, and assertions.

 [Excel](./tests/Excel): Test to check the export to Excel for a PrimeNG Table with ExcelJS.